Online Colleges in Wyoming

 - 67% of residents ages 25-64 will have a postsecondary certificate or degree by 2025

 - 82% of residents ages 25-64 will have a postsecondary certificate or degree by 2040

-The governor called upon the state’s 7 community colleges and the University of Wyoming to collaborate and implement a plan to achieve these goals and provide the skilled employees that Wyoming’s businesses need.
+The governor called upon the state’s 7 community colleges and the University of Wyoming, along with the Wyoming Department of Education and the Wyoming Community College Commission to collaborate and implement a plan to achieve these goals and provide the skilled employees that Wyoming’s businesses need.

 About Online Colleges in Wyoming

-In 2012-2013 a report by the NCES showed 11.2% of undergraduate students in Wyoming were enrolled in fully online degree programs, and another 13.5% were participating in a hybrid of online and on-campus classes.
+In 2018 data from the NCES showed 14.2% of undergraduate students in Wyoming were enrolled in fully online degree programs, and another 23.9% were participating in a hybrid of online and on-campus classes.
 Those numbers continue to rise as universities increase their online offerings to meet the changing needs of college students.

 At the community college level, Casper College is one of the region’s largest and most comprehensive school systems, and offers tremendous online learning opportunities.
 Online students earn the same degrees as traditional students, and they follow the same application and financial aid process.
-Casper offers a dozen fully online undergraduate degree and certificate programs, in fields like Accounting, Agriculture, Health Science, and more.
-Alternatively, the school offers more than 50 hybrid degree and certificate programs that are 70-99% online.
-Examples include Anthropology, Aviation, Entrepreneurship, Forensic Science, Museum/Gallery Studies, Nutrition, Pre-Optometry, and so on.
+Casper offers a dozen fully online associate degree and certificate programs, in fields like accounting, agriculture, health science, and more.
+Alternatively, the school offers around 50 hybrid degree and certificate programs that are 70-99% online.
+Examples include anthropology, aviation, entrepreneurship, forensic science, museum/gallery studies, nutrition, pre-optometry, and so on.
 Hybrid students may take the required in-person courses either at Casper College or at another institution for transfer.